JakubZelek/Diblob/src/diblob/README.md

 Diblob package consists of following modules:
 - `components` - used by graph manager (node, edge, diblob).
 - `digraph_manager` - core of the proposed data structure.
-- `factory` - exampes of graph_manager used for more complicated digraphs craetion.
+- `factory` - examples of graph_manager used for more complicated digraphs creation.
-- `alghorimts` - examples of use diblob with basic digraphs alghoritms like DFS, DFSA (modified DFS) and Dijkstra alghorimt.
+- `algorithms` - examples of use diblob with basic digraphs algorithms like DFS, DFSA (modified DFS) and Dijkstra algorithm.
 - `exceptions` - used in modules.
 - `tools` - for comfortable work with digraphs.

 In entire package methods started with '_' are used by GraphManager (indirectly).

 # Components
-Componenst are used by GraphManager for data structure creation.
+Components are used by GraphManager for data structure creation.
 Data Structure consist of instances of classes `Node`, `Edge` and `Diblob`.

 ## `Node`
 Node representation in digraph.